An Introduction to Geometric Topology: Proof of the theorem

 Does a solution $z\in \Def_U$ determine a hyperbolic structure on $M$?
 Intuitively, each modulus $z_j$ with $\Im z_j=0$ should represent a flat tetrahedron, each $z_j$ with $\Im z_j <0$ a negatively oriented fat tetrahedron, and positively and negatively oriented tetrahedra should overlap; although appealing, it is however hard (and sometimes impossible) to translate this idea into a concrete definition in general.

-Our aim is to prove Theorem \ref{DF:teo} by perturbing $z^0$, so we only need here to furnish a geometric interpretation for the solutions $z$ that lie in a sufficiently small neighborhood $U$.
+Our aim is to prove Theorem \ref{DF:teo} by perturbing $z^0$, so we only need here to furnish a geometric interpretation for the solutions $z$ that lie in a sufficiently small neighbourhood $U$.
 We do this as follows.

 If $z$ is sufficiently close to $z^0$, all the fat tetrahedra that triangulate a single polyhedron $P_i$ stay positively fat, and since they satisfy the consistency equations along the internal edges of $P_i$ they glue to form a possibly non-convex polyhedron $P_i(z)\subset \matH^3$.
 The original faces of $P_i$ are now bent in $P_i(z)$ along their diagonals.